 1. Why are colors are so important?

-Though each individual belongs to a certain community, lifestyle, and topography.
-But some generalizations still rule the world; like a lot of greenery around keeps us fresh.
+Though each individual belongs to a certain community, lifestyle and topography.
+But some generalizations still rule the world; like a lot of greenery around us keeps us fresh.
 We are almost used to visualizing the magenta rose as a symbol of love.
-White instantly transports a sense of peace into our minds.
+White instantly transports a sense of peace in our minds.
 The light blue sky in the noon keeps us cool.

 2. Colors and their Personality

-The best colors to emotionally touch the toddlers is orange.
-It depicts enthusiasm, fascination, happiness, creativity, determination, attraction, success, encouragement, and stimulation.
+The best color to emotionally touch the toddlers is orange.
+It depicts enthusiasm, fascination, happiness, creativity, determination, attraction, success, encouragement and stimulation.
 Brands for kids use this shade like anything!